Moya/Moya/docs/Examples/MultipartUpload.md

 # Multipart upload

 Suppose we want to upload a GIF with additional parameters in one request.
-How to approach this problem?
-It depends if our parameters should be in body of the request or in the URL.
+How do we approach this problem?
+It depends if the parameters should be part of the body (e.g. POST, PUT), or part of the URL (e.g. GET).

 ## Setup

-Let's say we have our `TargetType` already setup - it's called `MyService`:
+Let's say we have a `MyService` service conforming to `TargetType`:

 ```swift
 public enum MyService {